efeosah/efeosah/README.md

 </p>

 Hi!
 I'm Efe Osah, a 4th year student at the University of Windsor.
-I'm currently working towards a degree in Computer Science Honours with a specialization in Game Development
+I'm currently working towards a degree in Computer Science Honours with a Specialization in Game Development

 <br>